-THE EXPERIMENTAL STUDY ON CERVICAL CANCER IN WOMEN AGED 20-60 FROM ASSAM USING LIQUID BASED CYTOLOGY
+THE EXPERIMENTAL STUDY ON CERVICAL CANCER IN WOMEN AGED 20-60 FROM ASSAM USING LIQUID-BASED CYTOLOGY

-Abstract
+ABSTRACT

-Introduction: Cervical cancer is the leading cause of cancer death and the third most common cancer in women worldwide.
-The second most common cancer in India.
-Around 90% of cases of cervical cancer are found in low- and middle-income nations and death of cervical cancer in high-income nations have more than halved.
-Objective: Prevalence of cervical cancer in women aged 20-60 years in Assam using Liquid Based Cytology (LBC) as a diagnostic tools.
-Methodology: This study was carried out in Dept of Pathology, Pratiksha Hospital, Guwahati, ASSAM, INDIA from 01.04.2023 to 15.09.2023.
-Around 150 pap smears were taken from women between ages of 20-60 years using Liquid Based Method (LBC).
+Introduction: Cervical cancer is the leading cause of cancer death and the third most common cancer in women worldwide, the second most common cancer in India.
+Around 90% of cases of cervical cancer are found in low- and middle-income nations, and deaths from cervical cancer in high-income nations have more than halved.
+Objective: Prevalence of cervical cancer in women aged 20-60 years in Assam using Liquid Based Cytology (LBC) as a diagnostic tool.
+Methodology: This study was carried out in the Department of Pathology, Pratiksha Hospital, Guwahati, Assam, India, from 01.04.2023 to 15.09.2023.
+Around 150 pap smears were taken from women between the ages of 20 and 60 years using the Liquid Based Method (LBC).
 Results: All samples (n=150) received in the pathology department were processed for cytological investigation through LBC.
-It was observed 62 patients had normal smear or NILM.
-66 had inflamatory smears.
+It was observed that 62 patients had normal smear or NILM.
+66 had inflammatory smears.
 11 had ASCUS.
 6 had LSIL.
 4 had HSIL.
-1 SCC were diagnosed.
-Conclusion: Pap smear testing is a very useful, simple, and safe tool for detecting precancerous cervical epithelial lesions.LBC can be a better alternative to conventional smear because of lower rate of unsatisfactory smears.
+1 SCC was diagnosed.
+Conclusion: Pap smear testing is a very useful, simple, and safe tool for detecting precancerous cervical epithelial lesions.LBC can be a better alternative to conventional smear because of a lower rate of unsatisfactory smears.
 Every woman above the age of 30 years should undergo routine cervical cancer screening.

 Keywords: Cervical Cancer, LBC, ASCUS, HSIL, LSIL, SCC

 INTRODUCTION

-Cervical cancer is the leading cause of cancer death in women world wide [1]and the third most common cancer in women worldwide.
-The second most common cancer in India[2].
+Cervical cancer is the leading cause of cancer death in women worldwide(Liu et al 2019) and the third most common cancer in women worldwide.
+The second most common cancer in India (Saranath et al 2014).
 The gap in incidence between developing and developed countries has dramatically narrowed in recent years.
-Cervical cancer is still a major problem in underdeveloped nations like INDIA [3].Around 90% of cases of cervical cancer are foundin low- and middle-income nations where there are no organised screening or HPV immunization programmes.
-Since the implementation of formal screening programmes 30 years ago, the incidence and death of cervical cancer in high-income nations have more than halved [4].
-The death rate from cervical cancer is 18 times higher in low-income and middle-income countries than it is in wealthy nations, and over 85% of cervical cancer deaths globally take place in underdeveloped or developing nations [5].
-Human papillomavirus (HPV) infection is believed to be an important cause of cervical cancer, Cervical cancer is caused by sexually transmitted human papillomaviruses (HPV), according to various studies, having several sexual partners, having poor personal and sexual hygiene, smoking, low socioeconomic position, and early sexual engagement are some of the risk factors for cervical cancer[6,7].
-LBC is a type of cervical cancer screeningtest that usesa liquid medium to preserveand examinecervical cells forsigns ofprecancerousand cancer.
+Cervical cancer is still a major problem in underdeveloped nations like INDIA (Ullah et al.).
+Around 90% of cases of cervical cancer are found in low- and middle-income nations where there are no organised screening or HPV immunization programmes.
+Since the implementation of formal screening programmes 30 years ago, the incidence and death of cervical cancer in high-income nations have more than halved (Cohen et al 2019).
+The death rate from cervical cancer is 18 times higher in low and middle-income countries than it is in wealthy nations, and over 85% of cervical cancer deaths globally take place in underdeveloped or developing nations (Small Jr et al 2017).
+Human papillomavirus (HPV) infection is believed to be an important cause of cervical cancer, Cervical cancer is caused by sexually transmitted human papillomaviruses (HPV), according to various studies, having several sexual partners, having poor personal and sexual hygiene, smoking, low socioeconomic position, and early sexual engagement are some of the risk factors for cervical cancer( Jain et al (Jain et al 2022; Balasubramaniam et al 2019).
+LBC is a type of cervical cancer screening test that uses a liquid medium to preserve and examine cervical cells for signs of precancerous and cancerous conditions.
 It frequently serves as a cervical cancer screening tool.
-This is the first technical advance in cervical cytology in over 50 years.[8]
+This is the first technical advance in cervical cytology in over 50 years (Banerjee et al 2022).

-METERIAL AND METHOD
+MATERIAL AND METHOD

-From the period of six months, a observational research was study for a total number of 150 pap smears were taken from women between ages of 20-60 years using Liquid Based Method (LBC) from Dept of Pathology, Pratiksha Hospital, Guwahati, ASSAM, INDIA from 01.04.2023 to 15.09.2023
+From the period of six months, an observational research study was conducted for a total number of 150 pap smears taken from women between the ages of 20 and 60 years using the Liquid Based Method (LBC) from Dept of Pathology, Pratiksha Hospital, Guwahati, ASSAM, INDIA, from 01.04.2023 to 15.09.2023